-Recent changes to the QIO Program were made to ensure that Medicare beneficiary needs are better met by designating a special type of organization, a Beneficiary and Family Centered Care (BFCC)-QIO, to address all beneficiary concerns and appeals, quality of care reviews, cases of suspected “patient dumping” covered by the Emergency Medical Treatment and Labor Act (EMTALA), and other types of case review.
+Recent changes to the Quality Improvement Organization (QIO) Program were made to ensure that Medicare beneficiary needs are better met by designating a special type of organization, a Beneficiary and Family Centered Care (BFCC)-QIO, to address all beneficiary concerns and appeals, quality of care reviews, cases of suspected “patient dumping” covered by the Emergency Medical Treatment and Labor Act (EMTALA), and other types of case review.

 While BFCC-QIOs are the primary point of contact for Medicare beneficiaries and their families, quality of care complaints can also be made by calling 1-800-MEDICARE.